shipdocs/Douane/README.md

-# Douane Application Firewall for Linux
+# Douane Application Firewall for Linux is renamed to Bastion

 **⚠️ PROJECT MOVED**

-This project has been moved to a new repository: **Bastion Firewall**.
+This project has been moved to a new repository: **Bastion Firewall**. https://github.com/shipdocs/bastion-firewall

 Please visit the new repository for the latest updates, source code, and releases.